ngsxfem/ngsxfem/doc/sphinx/xfem_misc/fancy.rst

     :hide-code:

     from ngsolve import *
-    from ngsxfem import *
+    from xfem import *

 .. jupyter-execute::
     :hide-output:

     from ngsolve import *
-    from ngsxfem import *
+    from xfem import *
     print("asdf")

 Results in